Nicky Fadley

 Stephanie square headshot

-Stephanie is a Peer Recovery Specialist at Strength in Peers and serves on the organization’s Safe and Secure and Recovery House programs.
+Stephanie is a Program Coordinator for the Safe and Secure Respite House and Recovery Houses.
 She is in active recovery for mental health and substance use challenges.
 Stephanie’s recovery foundation is based on a 12-step program and she is an active member of the 12-step community.
 In her spare time Stephanie likes gaming and listening to music.
 She is grateful to have the ability to give back to a community of her peers and to have the opportunity to make a difference.

 What recovery means to Stephanie: